 Children with SLDs often have high anxiety levels and behavioural problems borne of their frustration at not being able to learn or communicate or ‘be the same as everyone else’.
 There are very particular problems and emotions that accompany a diagnosis of SLD and having psychologists with a specialty in Child and Family psychology to help is enormously beneficial for these families.

-Counselling options can be discussed with parents of children with SLD, or for adults with SLD, who have previously been assessed.
+Counselling options regarding the impacts of SLD, may be discussed with parents of such children, or for adults with SLD, who have previously recently been assessed.
+Please email to find out if an assessor is available.

-Our psychologists and interns are available to discuss any behavioural, emotional, or social concerns encountered by a client who has had a previous assessment.
+Our psychologists and interns may be available to discuss behavioural, emotional, or social concerns encountered by a client who has had a previous recent assessment.
 This session may include follow-up options and intervention options if appropriate.
+Please email to find out if an assessor is available.

 Please contact the centre by phone or email if you wish to explore these opportunities.